 We have now reached one of the most advanced uses of filters.
 This is aimed at personalising emails by applying rules for displaying lines and entire sections of the message.
 These will be automatically filled in with the most suitable content for each recipient.

-To do this, tou use the Conditional Display function as well as the filters.
+To do this, tou use the Display conditions function as well as the filters.
 This allows you to apply a filter for one (or more) blocks of the email when creating the message.
-Basically, Conditional display allows you to deliver emails to recipients which contain images and texts in line with their characteristics, preferences and needs.
+Basically, Display conditions allows you to deliver emails to recipients which contain images and texts in line with their characteristics, preferences and needs.

-The following is an example of an email in which Conditional display has been applied to show products for women or men according to the recipient.
+The following is an example of an email in which Display conditions has been applied to show products for women or men according to the recipient.